 In general, the OS moves the instructions to a queue, also known as a pipeline.
 Then, the CPU will execute the instructions from the pipeline.

-By definition, a process is an instance of the program running on a computer.
+By definition, a process is an instance of a program running on a computer.
 And a thread is a unit of execution within a process.

-The following picture illustrates the flow of running a program in Python on a computer:
+The following picture illustrates the flow of running a Python program on a computer:

 So far, you’ve learned how to develop a program that has one process with one thread.
 Therefore, the terms process and thread are often used interchangeably sometimes.

-Typically, a program may have one or more processes.
-And a process can have one or more threads.
+A program may have one or more processes and a process can have one or more threads.

 The scheduler is like a switch that handles process scheduling.
 The main task of the scheduler is to select the instructions and submit them for execution regularly.